President of the Gaelic Athletic Association

 The president of the Gaelic Athletic Association (Uachtarán Cumann Lúthchleas Gael) is the head of the Gaelic Athletic Association (GAA).

 The president holds office for three years.
 The role of president has existed since the foundation of the GAA.
 The president of the GAA is one of the leading figures in civil society in Ireland, as the association has around one million members and is present in every parish in the country.
 The role of president involves representing the GAA in Ireland and across the world.
 Former presidents of the GAA have a key role within the GAA, sitting on the motions committee which rules if motions to the annual Congress are in order.
 They also have become known for other roles such as Seán Kelly, who was later elected as an MEP for the South constituency.

 The president travels across Ireland and the world to promote the organisation and attend games; former President Nickey Brennan travelled 160,000 miles in Ireland alone during his three years as president, and visited Great Britain, Europe, North America, Asia, Australia and the Middle East on several occasions, meeting dignitaries such as New York City mayor Michael Bloomberg along the way.

 Jarlath Burns assumed office as president on 24 February 2024.

 Selection

-The president is elected at Annual Congress.
+The president is elected at Annual Congress by secret ballot.
 They then serve as Uachtarán-Tofa for one year.